NassimAyad87/EvalTest/README.md

 [![](https://cranlogs.r-pkg.org/badges/grand-total/EvalTest)](https://cran.r-project.org/package=EvalTest)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/NassimAyad87/EvalTest/blob/main/LICENSE.md)

 ## Overview

 **EvalTest** is an R Shiny application designed for evaluating diagnostic test performance.
 It aims to facilitate the application of statistical methods in diagnostic test evaluation by healthcare professionals.

 ## Description

-The 'EvalTest' package provides a 'Shiny' application for evaluating diagnostic test performance using data from laboratory or diagnostic research.
+The 'EvalTest' package provides a function to compute diagnostic performance indicators and provides a 'Shiny' application for evaluating diagnostic test performance using data from laboratory or diagnostic research.
 It supports both binary and continuous test variables.
 It allows users to compute and visualize:

 -   **Confusion matrix**: for binary test results (or threshold categorized quantitative test results) and disease status.